rehan3web/guessgame/README.md

 # guessgame
-This is my First Game in HTMNL CSS and Javascript
+My First Game in HTML CSS and Javascript